CPM College Prepartory Math

 Below is an outline of how grades will be determined in my math class.

 Individual Tests (40-50 pts)

 Content Quizzes (10 pts)

-Students will have a weekly behavior score based on the Falcon Proud Matrix and Class Dojo.
+Students will have weekly behavior score based on the Falcon Proud Matrix.

 I will offer tutoring after school; days and times TBA.
 Please take advantage of this time if you are struggling or just enjoy math.
 More information to follow in the next couple of weeks.
 A permission slip will need to be signed prior to attending.